The Competence and Conduct Standard

 Next steps

-A government response to the consultation will be published, which will set out their position on transition periods and qualification criteria, including the role of technical qualifications and requirements for smaller Registered Providers.
-The standard did not come into force in April 2025 as proposed in the consultation.
-Following the government’s direction to the Regulator of Social Housing, the Regulator will need to consult on the standard before it can come into effect.
+Following the government’s direction to the Regulator of Social Housing, the Regulator will need to consult on the Standard before it can come into effect.
 We will be coming to our members with guidance and opportunities to feed into our response when that consultation is published.

 Please login to access this member only content.